tux99/m1000_manager/README.md

 - Time::HiRes

-  a Perl library module for high resolution timers.
+  A Perl library module for high resolution timers.
   Install it from CPAN over the internet.
   Type the following into an open Windows command prompt: cpan Time::HiRes